 I stood down as the Island’s Property Manager in January 2014 – over what I perceived to be a ‘power grab’ by one of the Island residents, a Mr Vladimir Ionnou (VI), who sought to discredit the work of the then appointed, and professionally accredited, Managing Agent, Amber Management, and to appoint himself as ‘managing agent’.
-This, despite having no previous property management accreditation/expertise or effective organisation in place to administer/manage Enfield Island Village - a private estate of some 100 acres with over 1300 properties and income/assets of circa £600k (as of January 2014).
+This, despite him having no previous property management accreditation/expertise or effective organisation in place to administer/manage Enfield Island Village - a private estate of some 100 acres with over 1300 properties and income/assets of circa £600k (as of January 2014).

-This, understandably, led to conflict amongst Island residents who formed the ‘Save Our Island’ (SOI) Group to contest VI’s ‘appointment’ as managing agent and resulted in the holding of two Extraordinary General Meetings (EGM), to try and resolve the matter - one organized by the SOI Group on 26 March 2014 - and one on 28 April 2014 by VI.
+This, understandably, led to conflict amongst Island residents who formed the ‘Save Our Island’ (SOI) Group (see their associated Bulletin Board) to contest VI’s ‘appointment’ as managing agent and resulted in the holding of two Extraordinary General Meetings (EGM), to try and resolve the matter - one organized by the SOI Group on 26 March 2014 - and one on 28 April 2014 by VI.
 However, both EGMs were hotly contested, with both sides questioning not only the other’s right to convene an EGM but to appoint trustees.

 The matter was subsequently escalated to the Charity Commission who were asked to adjudicate on the matter.
 The Charity Commission subsequently produced a Report and ruled:

 The EGM held on 26 March organized by the Save Our Island Group WAS valid and the trustees elected at THIS meeting have a greater claim to be the legitimate board.